feiwu77777/Leveraging-Model-Interpretability-and-Stability-to-increase-Model-Robustness/README.md

 - Then use 'mutant_prediction.py' to calculate the LCR of desired image set.
 - After computing conductance (with or not LCR) please follow code in '100_class_imagenet.ipynb' (or 50) notebook to see how the binary classifier is trained and evaluated.

-## work in progress to make the repository's code easier to read
+## work in progress to make the repository's code easier to read.